sharkbyte16/BoxManager/README.md

 What is BoxManager?
 ===================
-BoxManager is a system configuration manager providesa GUI wrapper for the 86Box PC emulator on Linux.
+BoxManager is a system configuration manager that provides a GUI wrapper for the 86Box PC emulator on Linux.
 It focuses on providing a user-friendly interface for managing virtual machine configurations, automating backups, and organizing VM-related files.

 ![alt text](https://github.com/sharkbyte16/BoxManager/blob/main/images/Screenshot%20BoxManager.png?raw=true)